Tadenuga/TradeWave_Hub/README.md

 ---
 - Microsoft Excel
   1. for Data cleaning
-  2. for Data
+  2. for Data Analysis
-  3. Analysis
+  3. for Visualization

-  4. for Visualization
+- SQL- Structured Query Language for quering of Sales Data

-- SQL- Structured Query Language for quering of Data
+- SQL- Structured Query Language for quering of Customer Data
 - Power Bi for Data Analysis and Visualization
 - Github for Portfolio Building